FarmCodeGary/dw-monster-cards/README.rst

 you want to print them on different colors of paper for quick reference.

 I haven't extensively tested this fork--for the most part I just changed what I needed to change to make the style of cards I wanted.
+Some features may not be fully functional.

 In addition to the primary PDF creation functionality, dwmc.py also has has some utility functions.